gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You—don't just stand there, help me!"
 Yangyal shouted angrily.
-His prized leather satchel hung precariously on a stub of branch sticking out from the log a stride below him.
+His prized leather satchel hung precariously on a stub of branch sticking out from the log.
 Papers,
 half a round of cheese,
 and the bright shards of several broken bottles lay scattered among